 Edible cookie dough that’s made without eggs or any “regular” flour is the worry-free, safe way to let your family indulge in everyone’s favorite treat!

-First, hit play ▶️ on the video just below and watch me do it.
+First, hit play ▶ on the video just below (mobile) or just above (desktop) and watch me do it.
 Then do it yourself!

 I work from home, and I always encourage my kids to conduct their social lives at my house as often as possible.
 What easier way is there to keep tabs on them—not to mention have so much fun hanging out in the process?

 So when various teenagers walk into my house and I happen to be making cookies (when am I not making cookies), they usually ask if they can have some of the raw dough.
-But since I feel an even greater obligation not to endanger the lives of someone else’s child than I do my own (that’s Rule #1), I always say no. Raw eggs 🍳 are not on the menu at my house.
+But since I feel an even greater obligation not to endanger the lives of someone else’s child than I do my own, I always say no. Raw eggs 🍳 are not on the menu at my house.

 The next best thing?
 Safe, edible cookie dough.
 You can use your favorite chocolate chip cookie recipe, leave out the baking soda and add milk to bring the dough together in place of eggs.
 You could even use pasteurized eggs (which I’ve done).

 But then you’re still eating raw flour of one sort or another.
 And that may or may not be safe to eat (although I’ve eaten it and served it to my children).
-But do you see where I’m going with this?
+I’m not exactly sure who started the whole edible cookie dough craze, but at some point, it gave rise to a cafe in Manhattan called DO which serves tons of varieties of the stuff.

 Almonds to the rescue

 There’s a better way to enjoy raw cookie dough.
-One I’m not afraid to give to my own, or someone else’s children.
+With this recipe, I’m not afraid to offer it to my own, or someone else’s, children.

 Since nuts have lots of healthy fat, you don’t need much butter (or coconut oil, if you prefer) in the recipe for a rich, creamy texture.